didintern/Eiko-AI-Othentic/README.md

 Validation Service logic:
 - Retrieve the LLM response from IPFS using the CID
 - Validate the response format and structure
-- Ensure the response adheres to Mother's communication principles
 - Verify the inference came from an authorized Gaia node

 This architecture ensures that AI responses are: